Skip to content

 • Security - Security implementation details

-Note: This architecture overview is based on the actual implementation in Sources/ and reflects the current modular package design.
+Note: This architecture overview reflects the current modular, plugin-based design implemented across 14 OpenStack service modules.
 All components and services mentioned are implemented, tested, and functional across macOS and Linux platforms.